 So many people over the nearly century and a quarter since the Curies undertook their research have built on it that it seems to make sense to mention only a few of the earliest contributors.
 The first to really understand what was going on inside radioactive elements were the New Zealand-born physicist Ernest Rutherford (1871-1937) and his colleague Frederick Soddy (1877-1956), an English radiochemist.
 Their revolutionary explanation of the process of radioactive decay earned Rutherford the Nobel Prize for chemistry in 1908 “for his investigations into the disintegration of the elements and the chemistry of radioactive substances.”

 In 1907, Bertrand Boltwood, an American physicist and close colleague of Rutherford’s, pioneered the use of radiometric dating, which has become the primary source of information about the absolute age of rocks and other geological materials.
-The method compares the amounts of a naturally occurring radioisotope in the material with the amount of its decay products.
+The method compares the amounts of a naturally occurring radioisotope in the material with the number of its decay products.
 Also in the United States, Willard Libby pioneered another radioactive dating method, radiocarbon dating, for which he received the 1960 Nobel Prize for chemistry.
 This method uses the properties of a radioactive isotope of carbon to determine the age of an object containing organic material.

-The consequences of Curie’s work with uranium compounds and of her discovery of radium and polonium have had both positive and negative consequences for humanity, and there are honorable people on both sides: those who believe that the good outweighs the bad, and those who believe the opposite.
+The consequences of Curie’s work with uranium compounds and of her discovery of radium and polonium have had both positive and negative consequences for humanity, and there are honorable people on both sides: those who believe that the good outweighs the bad and those who believe the opposite.

-Little if any truly significant information remains to be discovered about Curie’s scientific development.
-Her most productive scientific years were those that yielded the two Nobel awards, and—while she continued to attend and contribute to scientific conferences and to write books and some papers—the last years of her life were devoted primarily to administration and to fund-raising.
+Little, if any truly significant information remains to be discovered about Curie’s scientific development.
+Her most productive scientific years were those that yielded the two Nobel awards, and—while she continued to attend and contribute to scientific conferences and to write books and some papers—the last years of her life were devoted primarily to administration and to fundraising.
 An example of what may still come to light about her falls more in the category of evidence that the hero has feet of clay.

 Pasachoff, N. (1996).
 Marie Curie and the Science of Radioactivity.
 New York: Oxford University Press.